lfortin/node-cgi-core/README.md

 Size of the HTTP response payload data chunks in bytes.
 Default: `16 * 1024` (16 KB)

+### requestTimeout

+Timeout delay for the HTTP request in milliseconds.
+If the request takes longer than the specified time, the server will respond with a `504 Gateway Timeout` error.
+Default: `30000` (30 seconds)

 ### statusPages

 Object containing custom HTTP response payloads per status code.
 Default: `{}`